 Success Story Catalyzed By A Feeling Salty Workshop

 Life as an artist can often feel like an uphill battle.
 There are dozens of adversities that can attempt to derail and distract you from your passion.
 We here in the Side Arts community know how vital it can be to find support in your artistic journey.
 Professional, mental and emotional support are integral to succeeding as an artist.
-Carlee Myers of A Piece of Positivity Studios recently sat down to speak to a fellow artist and friend on how an APOP Studios workshop provided her the space she needed to find a sense of artistic direction.
+Carlee Myers of Work You Love recently sat down to speak to a fellow artist and friend on how a Work You Love workshop provided her the space she needed to find a sense of artistic direction.
 Through creative personal development, she found a way out of a state of stagnancy and into a fulfilling career in art.

 Back in October 2017 Naomi Fesseha, a friend of mine who I went to college with, bumped into one another at an event at Moore College of Art & Design.
 At the event Naomi put her arm around me and proclaimed “I need to do something!”
 I happened to be running a Feeling Salty workshop the next day so I insisted that Naomi get her butt there!
 And of course, she did.
 Feeling Salty workshops provide the space for you to figure out what you want and have fun doing it.

 Prior to the Feeling Salty workshop Naomi was in a space of having to let go of some of her pride.
 She was at a point of feeling stagnant in what she wanted to do.
 Naomi shared that she has a lot of ideas but finds it difficult to sometimes separate those ideas and focus in order to take the steps towards making her ideas a reality.
 One of her ideas was to move out of Philadelphia and out of Pennsylvania altogether.

 “I was at my wits end with myself…it was time to reach out…” – Naomi.